animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 >
 > Repeating myself from a moment ago: Even if methodologically, the statistical argument seems unconvincing, these events, chained together, are unlikely.
 By any common-sense measure.

-I know this is terribly written and I'm embaressed of it.
+I know this is terribly written and I'm embarrassed of it.

+---

+The coincidencs keep adding up.
+This is only the first half of my PhD.
+I look forward to sharing the more optimistic one, assuming there will be one.

+My character is not depicted in these writings.